backend-development/backend-development-textbook/source/graphql-api.md

 ![GraphQL Playground](images/graphql-playground.png)

 We have no Queries to run yet.

+### Generating a Type from a Model

-As a first step we can use a generator to create a type from an existing model:
+As a first step we can
+use a generator to create a type from an existing model:

 ```